abdulwaheed76/practices/README.md

 #### Personal info
 1. Sharing of any personal information or discussing anything not related to work/current tasks is treated as a miss conduct.
 1. Using any personal email, phone or contact in any platform, such as but limited to, github, collaboration, chat etc tools is treated as a miss conduct.

+# Daily routine
+## What to do at day start
+Do the following in exact sequence
+#### Log in start time
+in attendance app if provided to you
+#### Message manager
+about your presence
+#### Refresh task list
+assigned to you and observe any changes (specially priority and dates) and act accoringly
+#### Plan or ask questions
+If anything is unclear for the day ahead, ask questions from manager.
+If all is clear, plan what to do next.

+## What to do at day end
+Do the followings in exact sequence
+#### Work and tickets complete
+Make sure the work assigned to you for the day is complete.
+Take good care to make sure that the git PR, PM tool ticket fields and all required things are complete and accurate.
+#### Plan or ask questions
+If anything is unclear for the next day, ask questions from manager.
+If all is clear, plan what to do next.
+#### Message manager
+at least 1 hour to 45 minutes before signing off so (s)he can discuss things or collaborate with you if needed.
+#### Log sign out time
+in attendance app if provided to you